MEHRAN-DEV-AI/COVID-19-ANALYSIS/README.md

 # Conclusion
 This project provides valuable insights into the global and regional impact of COVID-19, utilizing data-driven analysis techniques to understand epidemiological trends, regional disparities, and the effectiveness of public health measures.
 The findings aim to support ongoing efforts in managing and mitigating the COVID-19 pandemic.

+# License
+This project is licensed under the MIT License - see the [LICENSE]() file for details.